TRC002: Building Air Leakage and Effects on the Building Envelope

 Canam Building Envelope Specialists for WTI

-Renae Paladino manages Canam personnel activities in North America, provides technical review of Building Envelope Air Leakage Assessment reports and Weatherization projects.
-She works closely with Tremco Sales Representatives, Regional Sales Managers and WTI personnel to execute all Canam activities.
+Renae Paladino provides industry representation for Canam throughout roofing, energy and air barrier organizations.
+She is responsible for Canam sales and sales management support for Tremco Roofing’s sales organization in the United States.
+She also provides technical review of Building Envelope Air Leakage Assessment reports and Weatherization projects.
 She is responsible for improving performance, productivity, efficiency and profitability through the implementation of effective methods and strategies.
 Renae graduated with a BS in Mechanical Engineering from the University of Delaware in 1986.
 Prior to coming on board with Canam, she had over 20 years experience providing engineering, installation and implementation of solutions to meet groundwater remediation requirements for government, industrial, and corporate clients.

 Association of Energy Engineers

 Training and Certifications:

 OSHA 10-hour Construction Safety and Health

 Building Science Fundamentals of Enclosure Design